-We will continue with the drop off system that we have been using since the return to school on 1st June.
-This has worked well and we thank you for all your support with this.
-We have now allocated time slots from September for drop offs so that the carpark does not become too congested with cars.
+We will continue with the drop-off system that we have been using since June, when we allocated drop-off times to prevent the carpark from becoming congested with cars.
 Please keep to your slot so that we can keep a steady flow of traffic through the carpark in the mornings.
-Staff will be waiting for the children as they arrive and we ask that you do not get out of cars, but that the children have all their bags, coats etc with them ready so that they can jump out of the car when you arrive.
-The children will be guided straight to their classrooms where their teacher will be waiting for them.
+Staff will be waiting for the children as they arrive and we ask that you do not get out of cars If you can you make sure pupils are on the left hand side of the car so they can easily get out, with all their bags and coats ready (therefore not having to stop and open boots), that would be great.
+That way we will be able to move through the queue easily and get everyone in on time.
+The children will then be guided straight to their classrooms where their teacher will be waiting for them.

 Drop off times, based on surnames

 As in the previous guidance, we cannot receive parents at the office or on the school site so please make sure pupils are ready with letters to hand in so that they can give them to a member of staff on drop-off duty.
 If you need to speak to your child’s class teacher, please send an email to email@example.com or firstname.lastname@example.org and they will let the class teacher know that they need contact you.
 If you do have to come on site please remember to wear a mask.

 The school bus will continue to run for those children who normally travel by bus.
 Children are not expected to wear masks.
 When arriving at school, they will be met by a member of staff and sent to their classes like everyone else.
 A member of staff will also take them to the bus at the end of the day.